 Therefore, start with some product marketing courses to get the hang of it.
 Learn what your potential customers want, so that you can wrap your product in it.

-Master the art of digital marketing, paid advertising, and other modern techniques, so you’re in the driving seat.
+Get a solid laptop to use with your CNC and master the art of digital marketing, paid advertising, and other modern techniques, so you’re in the driving seat.
 Free and paid courses online should help you develop a knack for selling your product.

 Choose and Explore Your Niche

 Before you start investing money, time, and effort, you need to realize who’s your target market.